coreinfrastructure/best-practices-badge/background.md

 Postfix is a mail server.
 Its primary website is <http://www.postfix.org>.
-Elaine R. Palmer and Bill Cheswick have reported that htey thought that Postfix did an overall good job on security and reliability.
+Elaine R. Palmer and Bill Cheswick have reported that they thought that Postfix did an overall good job on security and reliability.